1DSAG/UI5-Best-Practice/docs/Error Handling/overview.markdown

 Of course, error handling is very important.

 ## Files in the UI5 App
-Error Handling should be handled in a separate Javascript file.
+Error Handling should be handled in a separate JavaScript file.